Estate Planning in Massachusetts: The Basics Explained

 Understanding Powers of Attorney

 Powers of attorney are legal documents granting someone else the authority to handle your financial and legal matters, typically if you become incapacitated.
-In Massachusetts, you have the option of a Durable Power of Attorney or a Springing Power of Attorney, each serving different purposes and becoming effective under different circumstances.
+In Massachusetts, you have the option to have it effective immediately or only when you become incapacitated.
+The latter is referred to as a Springing Power of Attorney.
 The Springing Power of Attorney is only effective upon a doctor’s certification as to incapacity.
-The former is effective immediately.

 Probate Court and Estate Administration

-In Massachusetts, the probate court plays a crucial role in the administration of estates.
+In Massachusetts, the probate court plays a crucial role in estate administration.
 For those who die with a will (testate), the court oversees the execution of the will and distribution of assets.
 In the absence of a will (intestate), the court steps in to distribute the assets according to state laws.
-Understanding the role of probate court is essential in estate planning.
+Understanding the role of the probate court is essential in estate planning.

 Strategies to Avoid Probate